 4. More Resistant To Diseases:

-GMO are more resistant to unexpected diseases.
+GMOs are more resistant to unexpected diseases.
 This technology works like plant vaccine encoded in its gene instead of giving a shot given as to it is done in animals.
 Similarly, genetically modified animals can also within stand harsh climate and resistance against disease.

 5. Environmental Benefits:

 GMO crops demand fewer chemicals, land, and machinery, which helps to lessen environmental pollution and greenhouse gas emissions.
 Farmers will have enhanced productivity without the use of chemicals.
-For example potatoes, corn, and cotton can grow without spraying bacterial insecticides.
+For example, potatoes, corn, and cotton can grow without spraying bacterial insecticides.

 6. Medical Benefits: